 Kate grew up immersed in music.
 Nurtured by a musical family, excellent public schools, and mentors in their community, Kate's love of music began early.
 They explored a variety of instruments as a child and drew early inspiration from the vibrant live music scene of Western Massachusetts.
 Kate discovered their passion for jazz at a Sonny Rollins concert in 1997 and found their voice on saxophone less than a year later.

-Kate earned her Bachelor of Arts at Pomona College in Claremont, CA with a major in American Studies and a minor in Music.
-As a scholar in an interdisciplinary field, she explored music not just as a performer, but also as a historian and anthropologist.
-Pomona awarded funding to Kate for her research on jazz and R&B in post-World War II Los Angeles, a project that provided the foundation for her thesis on the Pan Afrikan People’s Arkestra.
-Throughout college, Kate continued her studies of music theory, piano, voice, and participated in a number of musical ensembles, including the college's choir and the jazz ensemble.
-She studied improvisation with trumpeter/cornetist Bobby Bradford at Pomona and with saxophonist Adam Kolker in her hometown of Amherst, MA.
+Kate earned a Bachelor of Arts at Pomona College, majoring in American Studies and minoring in Music.
+They explored music not just as a performer, but also as a historian and anthropologist.
+Pomona awarded Kate funding to research jazz and R&B in post-World War II Los Angeles, a project that provided the foundation for their thesis on the Pan Afrikan People’s Arkestra.
+Throughout college, Kate continued studying music theory, piano, voice, and participated in a number of musical ensembles, including the college's choir and the jazz ensemble.
+They studied improvisation with trumpeter/cornetist Bobby Bradford at Pomona and with saxophonist Adam Kolker in their hometown of Amherst, MA.